The First World Series

 In 1903, Pittsburgh won its third straight National League pennant and Boston won the brand new American League title by 14 l/2 games over the Philadelphia Athletics.
 The Pirates bragged about Honus Wagner whose .355 average earned him the batting title as well as its two 20-game winners Deacon Phillippe and Sam Leever.
 Their swashbuckling manager Fred Clarke was runner-up with a .351 average.

 The first modern World Series came about at the suggestion of Boston owner Henry J. Killilea and Pittsburgh’s owner Barney Dreyfuss.
-It was called “Championship of the United States” and it was a five-of-nine games affair.
-The first game was October l, 1903 at Boston’s Huntington Avenue Grounds before 16,242.
-Deacon Phillippe pitched Pittsburgh to a 7-3 win over Boston’s Cy Young.
+It was called “Championship of the United States,” a five of nine games affair.
+The matchup was a voluntary agreement between the two clubs not the leagues.

 Right after the game ended players from both clubs lined up for a combination team photo.
-It was a remarkable display of good sportsmanship considering the bitterness that had existed between the junior American League and senior National League.
+That surprised many and was a remarkable display of good sportsmanship considering the bitterness that had existed between the junior American League and the senior National League.

 An oddity of the World Series was that the losing players received more money that than the winners.
 Buc Owner Dreyfuss put his club’s share of the gate receipts into the players’ pool.
 Each Pittsburgh player netted $1,316 while each Boston player netted $1,182.

 That first Fall Classic was a far cry from the way the competition has evolved.
 Nevertheless, it triggered all that has taken place through these many decades.